AndypSheridan/hyperCube/README.md

 * [Home page](assets/images/hypercube-css-validation.png)

 * JavaScript Validation using jShint - Code passed validation although a number of warnings were flagged like this one: 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+After researching online it was found this isn't a problem but I added a .jshintrc file to specify I was using ES6 code.

 * [JavaScript code report](assets/images/hypercube-js-validation.png)